 Figure 14 Plasmasphere (source: Alchetron) Although plasma is found throughout the magnetosphere, the plasmasphere usually contains the coldest (lowest energy) plasma.
 The plasmasphere is formed by electrons and ions escaping from the polar ionosphere that quickly become trapped by Earth's strong magnetic field present in the lower part of the magnetosphere.
 The escaping ions consist primarily of hydrogen H^+ and oxygen O^+ ions.
-Over a short time period of hours to days the trapped plasma increases in concentration until an equilibrium is reached with as much plasma flowing outward into the plasmasphere as flows inward back into the ionosphere.
+Over a short time period of hours to days the trapped plasma increases in concentration until at equilibrium as much plasma flows outward into the plasmasphere as flows inward back into the ionosphere.

-Figure 15 Layers of Earth's atmosphere (source: siyavula.com) The plasmasphere acts as a reservoir of charged particles for the F region of the ionosphere (Figure 16).
+Figure 15 Layers of Earth's atmosphere (source: siyavula.com) The plasmasphere acts as a reservoir of charged particles for the ionosphere's F region (Figure 16).
 Ionospheric plasma flows upward along magnetic field lines during the day enhancing the plasmasphere.
 At night some of this plasma flows back down to lower levels helping to maintain the night time F region.